 When you’re ready to create an app, get the SDK and tools for your app type.
 If you aren’t sure which tools you need, get the Flutter SDK.

 |App type||Get started instructions||Tool information|

-|Web||Install the Dart SDK||General-purpose tools and web tools|
+|Web app (non-Flutter)||Install the Dart SDK||General-purpose tools and web tools|

 |Server or command line||Install the Dart SDK||General-purpose tools and specialized tools|